 We drove back to Hobart on day 11 from Cradle Mountain.
 The drive took approximately 4 hours so we had enough time to head to MONA before checking into our airport accommodation for the evening.

 As I have already mentioned MONA I won’t go into it again but I think next time I would try to fly into Hobart and out from Launceston to avoid losing a day driving back down the island.

 This would have perhaps enabled us to explore more of the west of the island particularly Strahan.
 Next time!

 Be mindful of wild animals.
-I have been no-where in the world thats seems to have the number of animals wandering the roadsides!
+I have been nowhere in the world that seems to have the number of animals wandering the roadsides!
 Wallabies, echidnas, possums, devils, wombats everywhere!
-And unfortunately too many of them splattered.
+And unfortunately, too many of them splattered.
 Be especially careful at dawn and dusk.

 Even in warmer months temperatures can vary greatly so it is best to be prepared for all weather conditions.
 We visited in January and experienced unusually hot weather with temperatures of 28 degrees on Cradle Mountain.
 The week before it had been 13 degrees!

 One of the BEST things about Tasmania in the summer months are the lighter evenings!
 In January it was daylight after 9 in the evening.
 A real treat for those of us from Queensland (aka the land of no daylight savings!!!)